Maths

 Mathematics teaches us how to make sense of the world around us through developing a child’s ability to calculate, to reason and to solve problems.
 It enables children to understand and appreciate relationships and pattern in both number and space in their everyday lives.
 It is for this reason that maths is given high priority at Denton West End and why we continually review our practice in this subject.

-Inspire Maths
+POWER Maths

-At Denton West End, we use the Inspire Scheme of work as a basis for our lessons in Year 1 through to Year 6.
+At Denton West End, we use the Power Maths Scheme of work as a basis for our lessons in Year 1 through to Year 6.
 This ensures a consistent teaching approach and effective progression throughout school.
 We view this scheme as an aspirational curriculum which supports teachers to use a ‘mastery’ approach and to deliver lessons which focus on developing a deeper understanding.

 This is supported through the implementation of the CPA (concrete, pictorial, abstract)/connections model.
-The Inspire scheme itself includes many pictorial images to support the children’s understanding including the use of bar modelling and part whole models.
+The Power Maths scheme itself includes many pictorial images to support the children’s understanding including the use of bar modelling and part whole models.
 In addition to this, the pupils in Key Stage 1 and Key Stage 2, have access to a wide range of manipulatives and concrete equipment to represent the maths and to support reasoning.
 These resources are kept in ‘maths packs’ and stored in every classroom.
 Manipulatives are used for whole class teaching and with groups or individuals who may require additional support or intervention.

 Classroom Displays